 Makes a strong philosophical case against abortion; publications available on its website include the outstanding article, "Abortion and Rights: Applying Libertarian Principles Correctly"

 Life Issues Institute

 Does educational work on abortion, including its effects on men and on the African American community

 Organizes the huge annual March for Life in Washington, DC; next march will be on Jan.
 19, 2018

 National Right to Life Committee

-With its state affiliates around the country, NRLC works against abortion through education, lobbying, and political action; offers online "NRL News Today"; and holds annual convention
+With its 50 state affiliates, NRLC works against abortion through education, lobbying, and political action; offers online National Right to Life News (both daily and monthly editions); and holds annual convention

 Priests for Life